scottshambaugh/monaco/examples/pandemic/README.md

 The inputs to the simulation are not randomized, but the graph itself, the starting infected nodes, and the odds of infection ocurring along an edge at every timestep are.

+See more on the Barabási–Albert network model [on Wikipedia](https://en.wikipedia.org/wiki/Barabási–Albert_model).